About Michael J. Furniss

-- Advise the government of Republic of the Congo on methods to control widespread extreme gullying — an existential threat to the capital city of Brazzaville and surrounding areas.
+- Advised the government of the Republic of the Congo on methods to control widespread extreme gullying — an existential threat to the capital city of Brazzaville and surrounding areas.
 For the US State Department, the US Water Partnership, and the US Forest Service, and for the Mayors of the two most strongly affected cities.
 Working team site.

-- Conducted an assessment of methods for determining allowable loading of air and water pollutants in Viet Nam, for UNDP-Vietnam.
+- Conducted an assessment of methods for determining modeling and allowable loading of air and water pollutants in Viet Nam, for UNDP-Vietnam.

 - Conducted a Regional-scale infrastructure climate change vulnerability assessment (roads, trails, and campgrounds) for the Intermountain Region of the US Forest Service (12 national forests in 5 states). https://www.fs.fed.us/rm/pubs_series/rmrs/gtr/rmrs_gtr375/rmrs_gtr375_339_362.pdf

-- Developed curriculum in climate change for 12 Universities in 6 countries in SE Asia and the Asia Pacific for the USAID LEAF program.
+- Developed a curriculum on climate change for 12 Universities in 6 countries in SE Asia and the Asia Pacific for the USAID LEAF program.
 Now in use is 75+ universities in the region.
 Lead developer and team lead for the Basic Survey Course in Climate Change.
-Taught educators from each campus how to use the materials and teach the various topics. http://courses.recoftc.org/ (Login as Guest)
+Taught educators from each campus how to use the materials and teach the various topics.

-- Consult on erosion problems associated with roads and agricultural drainage for the KKL (Foresters) in Israel.
+- Consulted on erosion problems associated with roads and agricultural drainage for the KKL (Foresters) in Israel.

-- Develop curriculum and delivered a 1-week short-course in “Ecological Monitoring” for the Forest Research Institute in Dehradun, India.
+- Developed a curriculum and delivered a 1-week short-course in “Ecological Monitoring” for the Forest Research Institute in Dehradun, India.

-- Develop curriculum and delivered a one-week short course in vulnerability assessment for Parks and Protected Area staffs in Colombia.
+- Developed a curriculum and delivered a one-week short course in vulnerability assessment for Parks and Protected Area staffs in Colombia.

-- Deliver a one-week short course in climate vulnerability assessment for the students from 4 countries (Peru, Ecuador, Columbia, Brazil) of the Initiative for the Conservation of the Andean Amazon, in Peru.
+- Delivered a one-week short course in climate vulnerability assessment for the students from 4 countries (Peru, Ecuador, Columbia, Brazil) of the Initiative for the Conservation of the Andean Amazon, in Peru.

-- Develop and deliver climate change education for provincial leaders in the Thanh Hoa Province of Viet Nam.
+- Developed and delivered climate change education for provincial leaders in the Thanh Hoa Province of Viet Nam.

-- Advise policy makers and natural resource managers in Viet Nam on conducting sea level rise vulnerability assessment of forests and deltas.
+- Advised policymakers and natural resource managers in Viet Nam on conducting sea level rise vulnerability assessment of forests and deltas.

 - Developed education and training systems for cultivating communities of practice in Viet Nam to achieve effective implementation of a nationwide “payment for ecosystem services” program.
 Co-authored a manual for the cultivation of Communities of Practice: